-- And swing racket, just above your shoulder, and make an impact at some small angel a bit forward from your body.
+- And swing the racket to get a momentum, and transform it into the shuttle at the point of impact maybe at some small angel a bit forward from your body.

-- You can also slice it as some angle or different directions to score a point.
+- You can also slice it at some angle or different directions to score a point.

 Here is the video tutorial by Sikana English, to help you understand better